PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 ## Summary

 Turning the Caps Lock key on is not something I know how to do.
-And if you did it might confuse the user for example if she sees the Caps Lock indicator light up on her keyboard.
+And if you did, it might confuse the user, for example if she sees the Caps Lock indicator light up on her keyboard.
 As well, you would need to turn it off.

-But rather then trying, or depending on any user to always do the right thing, you can always ensure that the input is indeed in all upper case.
+Rather then depending on any user to always do the right thing, you can always ensure that the input is indeed in all upper case.
-And never trust user input without validating it first.
+Never trust user input without validating it first.

 ## Tip of the Hat

 This article is based on an earlier article here: [Can I Enable the Caps Lock Key?](https://devblogs.microsoft.com/scripting/can-i-enable-the-caps-lock-key/).
 I re-developed the article around PowerShell.